 How to move around:

-We unsuccessfully tried to book our train tickets to Agra and Varanasi online from London so the first thing we did in Delhi was heading to Delhi central station to purchase them.
+Booking trains in India is quite a mission.
+We unsuccessfully tried to get our train tickets online from London, so the first thing we did when we got to in Delhi was heading to central station to purchase them.
 We managed to book a regular afternoon train from Delhi to Agra, a sleeping train from Etawah Junction (1 hour ride from Agra) to Varanasi and a sleeping train from Varanasi to Gorakhpur.
-From Gorakhpur we shared a minivan to the bordier town of Sunauli, where we hop on a local bus to Lumbini.
+From Gorakhpur we shared a minivan to the border town of Sunauli, where we hop on a local bus to Lumbini.
 After that, we took local bus from Lumbini to Pokhara (9 hours) and from Pokhara to Kathmandu (11 looong hours).

 Delhi: Safdarjung Tomb, Lodhi Gardens, Humayun’s Tomb, Akshardham temple, Jama Masjid, Connaught Place